|

 Drop the toothpick in a pan of water.
 The toothpick will start moving in the

+direction of the sharp end.
 Shampoo contains agents that reduce the surface tension of liquids.
 As the

 shampoo on the end of the toothpick dissolves, it reduces the water’s surface